 • Take a digital detox by setting aside your phone for certain parts of the day or a day each week—or even taking a break from social media.

-Gospel Mom, by Emily Jensen and Laura Wifler, shows moms how to navigate their everyday decisions and current circumstances through a biblical lens, and experience the freedom and confidence in who God made them to be.
+Gospel Mom, by Emily A. Jensen and Laura Wifler, shows moms how to navigate their everyday decisions and current circumstances through a biblical lens, and experience the freedom and confidence in who God made them to be.

 As friends, fellow moms, and expert guides, Emily and Laura walk you step-by-step through the practices and thinking of how to rest in the grace of Christ, gaining peace and assurance in your motherhood.